TUM-FAF/FAF-121-Leahu-Luminita/WP/Lab#2/README.md

        - `POPUP`    - top element of the menu
        - `MENUITEM` - menu item

      Actions to the items are added in `WM_COMMAND`, where I have attached to Menu `ID`s specific actions.
+     - `EXIT`          - exit from the application
+     - `DEFAULT COLOR` - change the listox color to initial one ( if is changed by pressing SPACE+C)
+     - `ABOUT`         - display a DialogBox

    - **Add a scroll bar that will change any visible parameter of any other element (color of a text)**